26.9.10

 3. Once the water boils, salt the water and add the pasta.

-4. Immediately start heating the bacon and butter in a large frying pan.
+4. Immediately after adding the pasta to the water, start heating the bacon and butter in a large frying pan.
 Add pepper and mix continuously until the bacon browns.
 Once the bacon is browned add the garlic and turn the heat to very low or off.

 5. Cook the pasta al dente, turn off the heat on the bacon.
 Then drain the pasta and throw it in the pan with the bacon and butter and toss frantically for at least 60 seconds.